marinecoders/mcswf/README.md

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

+The components are organized into buttons, cards, dropdown, elements (other basic code blocks reused across the site), sections (used for sections of pages), and utils.

 Any static assets, like images, can be placed in the `public/` directory.

 ## 🧞 Commands